gericke98/exponential/readme.md

 <div align="center">

 > 💡 **TL;DR** – I'm a Spanish product builder with a business brain and an entrepreneurial heart.
-I co-founded Shameless Collective, a DTC clothing brand doing €10k+ in monthly sales, spent 4 years in consulting, and dedicated the past year to building full-stack AI solutions - identifying real problems, shipping fast, and getting into the hands of enterprise clients (>€90M in revenue).
+I co-founded Shameless Collective, a DTC clothing brand doing €10k+ in monthly sales, spent 4 years in consulting, and dedicated the past year to building full-stack AI solutions - identifying real problems, shipping fast, and landing enterprise clients (>€90M in revenue).

 </div>